apache/sis-site/source/epsg.md

 5. If using Derby, verify on the `localhost:8080/derby/derbynet` page (skip this step if another database is used).

 More advanced configurations are possible.
-For example Tomcat can invoke a custom Java method instead than fetching the data source from the `context.xml` file.
+For example Tomcat can invoke a custom Java method instead of fetching the data source from the `context.xml` file.

 [IOGP]:     https://www.iogp.org/